integrations/microsoft-teams/Readme.md

 * @ mentions support - notify the user when they are assigned an issue, added as a reviewer for PR or Deployment, someone mentioned you in a comment or description which is posted to the channel/personal chat via subscription.

-* Schedule reminders updates - Provide advanced controls for schedule reminders backed by a easy to use UI and remove administrator requirement for scheduling a reminder.
+* Schedule reminders updates - Provide advanced controls for schedule reminders backed by an easy to use UI and remove administrator requirement for scheduling a reminder.

 Some ideas under consideration:
 * Support for GHES